krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

 ```

 So the second application is slower every third request, and the third application is slower every fourth request.
-That means that every twelfth request we are slower in both of them.
+That means that for every twelfth request, we are slower in both of them.

 I strongly believe that contextual profiling is the future in that area.
 Everything you see here should be taken with a grain of
 salt.
 My Spring integration and my JFR viewer are far away from something professional.
 I want to inspire you to